A History of CSS

 for rounded corners constantly.

-The W3C splits CSS into separate modules: Selectors, Colors, Backgrounds, Transforms, Transitions, Animations, Flexbox, Grid.
+The W3C splits CSS into separate modules: Selectors, Colors, Backgrounds, Transforms, Transitions, Animations, Flexbox, and Grid.
 Each can advance at its own pace.
-This is why there is no single "CSS3 release date" — different modules ship in different browsers across different years.
+This is why there is no single "CSS3 release date."
+Different modules ship in different browsers across different years.
 CSS development is now continuous, not version-based.

 CSS Transitions (-webkit-transition) and CSS Transforms